-There are some statements in the Kant's explanation:
+There are some statements in Kant's explanation:

-- 1- We can find necessity in analytical propositions of geometry. - 2- The propositions of geometry are logical propositions not ontological ones. - 3- People abstract the meaning of necessity from logical propositions of analytical propositions of geometry. - 4- We can find no proposition in empirical context that can be necessary (as well as Hume's belief). - 5- We can not find necessity in the realm outside logical propositions. - 6- Ontological statements are about external reality which we reach them through empirical facts.
+- 1) We can find necessity in analytical propositions of geometry. - 2) The propositions of geometry are logical propositions not ontological ones. - 3) People abstract the meaning of necessity from logical propositions of analytical propositions of geometry. - 4) We can find no proposition in empirical context that can be necessary (as well as Hume's belief).